NWM-MGP/Public_Resources/methylation_cnv_caller/README.md

 | PLCB4    | AMP   | 0.97        | 1.00        |

 ## Citation
-If you publish work using the methylation CNV caller, please cite Duckett et al.
+If you publish work using AccuMethCNV, please cite Duckett et al.

 ## Additional Information
-The methylation CNV caller is for research use only.
+AccuMethCNV is for research use only.
 Methylation data is analyzed by conumee and resulting logR values are corrected using linear and spline regressions.
 Correction models were trained with 371 CNS samples.
 CNV calls include losses and amplifications.
 Caller validation at NM resulted in high accuracy (median = 93% per sample) in a validation cohort of 159 CNS samples
 This test was developed and its performance characteristics determined by Northwestern Memorial Hospital Pathology Laboratory.
 It has not been cleared or approved by the U.S. Food and Drug administration.